Your Own Works

 Another exception that may be used is Section 30.01: Communicating Lessons by Telecommunication.
 This exception includes a number of requirements that you need to be aware of before using.
 Please contact email@example.com if you would like to use this exception.

-8) Insubstantial use.
 The Copyright Act does not apply to very small uses that are considered less than a “substantial part.”
-However how much consistutes insubstantial use is not defined in the Copyright Act.
+The Copyright Act, however, does not define “substantial part”.
 In general, reproducing a few sentences from a periodical article or book as a quotation is not a reproduction of a substantial part of the work.
-Proportionality is key however, one line of a poem might not be consider insubstantial if the poem is short.
-You should cite the source of the work in your teaching.
+Proportionality is key however, one line of a poem might not be considered insubstantial if the poem is short.
+In all cases you should cite the source of the work in your teaching.